buildbot/buildbot/master/docs/relnotes/index.rst

 * A new argument ``createAbsoluteSourceStamps`` has been added to ``SingleBranchScheduler`` for use with multiple codebases.

+* The ``Periodic`` scheduler now supports codebases.

 * The WebStatus :ref:`Authorization` support now includes a ``view`` action which can be used to restrict read-only access to the Buildbot instance.

 * Information about the buildslaves (admin, host, etc) is now persisted in the database and available even if the slave is not connected.

-* Master side source checkout steps now support patches
+* Master side source checkout steps now support patches (:bb:bug: `2098`).

-* The master-side SVN step now supports authentication, fixing :bb:bug:`2463`.
+* The master-side SVN step now supports authentication for mode=export, fixing :bb:bug:`2463`.

+* The SVN step will now canonicalize URL's before matching them for better accuracy.

-* Master side source checkout steps now support retry option
+* Master side source checkout steps now support retry option (:bb:bug: `2465`).

 * The SVN step now obfuscates the password in status logs, fixing :bb:bug:`2468`.

-* Gerrit integration with Git Source step on master side.
+* Gerrit integration with Git Source step on master side (:bb: `2485`).

-* A new :bb:step:`Robocopy` step is available for Windows builders.
+* A new :bb:step:`Robocopy` step is available for Windows builders (:bb:pull: `728`).

-* The :bb:chsrc:`P4Source` changesource now supports Perforce servers in a different timezone than the buildbot master.
+* The :bb:chsrc:`P4Source` changesource now supports Perforce servers in a different timezone than the buildbot master (:bb:pull: `728`).

 * Revision links for commits on SouceForge (Allura) are now automatically generated.